M404h/test-app-using-expo/README.md

 ## intro
-this is a test application for weather based on your city. it has 2 main pages.
+this is a weather application using expo, which will view the weather of your city

 ## Technologies
 Project is created with: